Herring-UGAECSE-2920/Class-Instructions/README.md

 where the constants: `m`, `b`, `a`, `c`, and `r` will be given as input to your program.

-If the function (or one period of the function, in the case of sin(x)) is not able to fit within the standard actual-size bounds of the axes, you are required to implement a scaling algorithm which will scale the axes and the function to be able to fit within the 6 cm x 6 cm bounds.
+If the function is not able to fit within the standard actual-size bounds of the axes, you are required to implement a scaling algorithm which will scale the axes and the function to be able to fit within the 6 cm x 6 cm bounds.

 ### G-Code (Images courtesy of howtomechatronics.com)